 There’s good news for your wallet too – expect to pay around £4,000 less for a Superb than you would for the equivalent Passat and, coupled to the 1.6-litre diesel engine, it’ll return over 70mpg.
 Behind the wheel, it’s obvious that the car has ties to the Volkswagen Group – the dashboard is awash with soft-touch and quality plastics, making it feel just as up to date as any German offerings.

-Remember, our Skoda Superb configurator will get you the best deals from only the top UK-based dealers.
+Our Skoda Superb configurator will get you great deals from only the top UK-based dealers.

 The latest Ford Mondeo has taken the popular saloon to new heights in terms of design and quality.
 It’s not only the exterior that looks refined – inside, you’ll find a spacious interior that’s screwed together just as well as many more expensive alternatives.